mastercomfig/mastercomfig/docs/customization/modules.md

 Controls how fast the animation is on the killstreak sheen glow for weapons.

+!!! note
+    Killstreak Sheens do not work in DirectX 8.

 * **CPU usage:** none
 * **GPU usage:** none